uwm-cs561/stunning-goggles/report/main.typ

 //
 // - Daniel
 // - fine-tuning llama model
-// - don't forget to apply a token for bugswarm!
 // - confirm prompt for our task
 // - base performance test for the finetune one and the basic one.

 // alternative:
+// - don't forget to apply a token for bugswarm! (actually not that important for now :p)
 // - golden labels from habitate

 // Requirement: